-In the summer of 2017, Mr. Sanders completed a residency as a Bel Canto Young Artist at the Caramoor Festival, where he sang the role of Il conte in Manuel García's Un avvertimento ai gelosi, and covered the role of Gualtiero in Bellini’s Il pirata.
-An alumnus of the Studio Artist program at Wolf Trap Opera, Mr. Sanders returned there in May of 2017 for the premiere of Listen, Wilhelmina! a new children’s opera by David Hanlon and Kathy Kelly.
-In 2015, he made his principal debut with Madison Opera as Tobias Ragg in Sweeney Todd.
+In the summer of 2017 Mr. Sanders completed a residency as a Bel Canto Young Artist at the Carmoor Festival, where he sang the role of Il conte in Manuel Garcia’s Un avvertimento ai gelosi and covered the role of Gualtiero in Bellini’s Il pirata.
+An alumnus of the Studio Artist Program at Wolf Trap Opera (2014/15), he returned there in 2017 for the premiere of Listen, Wilhelmina! a new children’s opera by David Hanlon and Kathy Kelly.
+In 2015 he made his principal debut with Madison Opera as Tobias Ragg in Sweeney Todd.

-Mr. Sanders received a Master’s Degree from the Manhattan School of Music, where he studied with Ruth Golden.
-He also holds a Bachelor’s Degree from the University of Wisconsin-Madison.
+Mr. Sanders holds a Master’s Degree from the Manhattan School of music, and a Bachelor’s Degree from the University of Wisconsin-Madison.